INAPPROPRIATE

 what happens after we die?

 When these plays were written down, there were no theatres in England yet.
-There were no “secular” cultural spaces where spiritual and religious stories and ideas were off-limits or removed from play.
+There were no “secular” cultural spaces where spiritual and religious stories and ideas were off-limits.
 Bible stories were a common, public resource — all in the mix, all the time, in the air, at work, at home, on the street — and that made them more flexible, variable, and personalize-able than what most folks are now used to.

 So we will encourage our participants of faith to allow their faith to infuse their performance in real ways, as unabashedly as they may wish.
 And we will encourage participants who are not believers, or whose faith does not typically connect with the content of these plays, to explore ways to infuse their own spirituality, whatever that means to them, into their performances.
 We’ve got room for it all.

 There are many gaps in the sole surviving copy of the York Plays: missing lines, pages, even whole plays.
 We’ve challenged all our participants, who bring with them a wild variety of beliefs and perspectives, to fill those gaps with material that feels spiritually meaningful to them, now.
-They’ll perform those gap-fillers alongside the original fifteenth-century content of the York Plays that does survive, which they will sometimes translate into updated language, but will otherwise leave untouched (except antisemitic lines — see the What to Know page, under “what we’ve deleted,” for more on those changes).
+They’ll perform those gap-fillers alongside the original fifteenth-century content of the York Plays that does survive, which they will sometimes translate into updated language, but will otherwise leave untouched (except antisemitic lines, below).

 At York 2025, there will be all kinds of holy play, all kinds of spiritualities, religious and otherwise, shamelessly on display.
 None of us know what the final amalgam will look like.
 But one thing is for sure: it will not be like the theatre — or religion — that you’re used to.